Leonardo-L04/securnet_writeups/README.md

 ![example](https://github.com/Leonardo-L04/securnet_writeups/blob/main/img/4.png)

 Then after trying to run fuzzing tools and analyzing the website with burpsuite, I went back to read the challenge.
 That's when I searched for the word "Epoch".
-Since my main language is not english I had to search it and I found this:
+Since english is not my main language and I really didn't knew what that word meant I had to search it and I found this:

 ![print5](https://github.com/Leonardo-L04/securnet_writeups/blob/main/img/5.png)